 In August 2016, the CBRC, the Ministry of Industry and Information Technology, or the MIIT, the Ministry of Public Security and the Cyber Administration of China jointly released the Interim Measures on the Administration of Business Activities of Peer-to-Peer Lending Information Intermediaries, which we refer to as the Interim Measures.
 The Interim Measures comprise the first comprehensive legal framework specifically regulating peer-to-peer lending activities in China, with detailed rules implementing the general principles listed in the Guidelines.
 The Interim Measures define peer-to-peer lending as direct lending and borrowing between individuals, corporate entities or other bodies through an internet platform.
 The nature of internet lending is clarified to be "private lending," which is, in short, the arrangement of financing between individuals or legal entities other than financial institutions.
 Pursuant to the Interim Measures, a peer-to-peer lending platform is an internet lending information intermediary which provides services including information collection, publication and exchange, credit evaluation and transaction matching.
-The Interim Measures require peer-to-peer lending platforms are prohibited from engaging in 13 categories of activities, including taking deposits from members of the public or creating asset pools, conducting offline promotion of financing projects, providing guarantees for borrowers (unless facilitated through a third party), selling wealth management products and transferring debts by issuing asset-backed securities.
+The Interim Measures require peer-to-peer lending platforms to making a filing with the relevant local financial supervisory authorities.
+Peer-to-peer lending platforms are prohibited from engaging in 13 categories of activities, including taking deposits from members of the public or creating asset pools, conducting offline promotion of financing projects, providing guarantees for borrowers (unless facilitated through a third party), selling wealth management products and transferring debts by issuing asset-backed securities.
 Further, the Interim Measures require peer-to-peer lending platforms to separate their own funds and the funds of lenders and borrowers, engage a qualified financial institution as a third-party banking custodian and sign a funds custodian agreement with each borrower, lender, guarantor and banking custodian.
-See "Regulation-Regulations Relating to Online Peer-to-Peer Lending."
+See "Regulation-Regulations Relating to Onli